'Everybody comes with the American dream:' Why the Hispanic population has swelled in Lafayette

 That Hispanic migration to Acadiana, Esteban noted, has often sounded much like the families that have been in the area for decades — just with a different last name and language.
 Hispanics are very family-centric, he noted, including his that came to Lafayette after his dad began working as a welder at the Port of Iberia years ago.

-Now with his own family, including daughters ages 8 and 5, Esteban is likely here to stay.
+Now 28 and with his own family, including daughters ages 8 and 5, Esteban is likely here to stay.

 “Lafayette has grown up a lot,” he said.
 “I can see everything with more business eyes, and I can see a lot of opportunities here.
 The only difference is the language, to be honest.
 Everything is about family.